Kipper-Lang/Kipper/src/docs/0.11.0/expressions/convert-expression.md

 An important example of this are [`print`](../built-in-functions.html#print) function call expressions, as the [`print`](../built-in-functions.html#print) function is a built-in function that only allows a string as a parameter.
-Therefore, to print out a number you first have to convert it to a string.
+Therefore, to print out a number you first have to convert it to a `str`.

 ## Syntax